 Being on the receiving end of these homemade creations, I realize the effort involved and if you are looking for easy gift inspiration for this Mother’s Day then I have a fun idea for you.

-My daughter recently created a Water Bottle Flower and Vase Craft that not only sticks to a budget, but also teaches the value of upcyling.
+My daughter recently created a Water Bottle Flower Craft that not only sticks to a budget, but also teaches the value of upcyling.

 Plus, this craft is a great activity for hand eye coordination and perfect for keeping a child entertained.

-What you will need to create a Water Bottle Flower and Vase Craft:
+What you will need to create a Water Bottle Flower Craft:

 Empty Water Bottle